suphawadeeth/coral-spawning/README.md

 # Coral Spawning
-Once a year around the full moon, there will be the biggest orgasm night in the sea.
+Once a year around the spring full moon, there will be the biggest orgasm night in the sea.

 ---